 We will respond to you as soon as we can.
 This will generally be within one month from the date we receive your request but if your request is going to take longer to deal with we will let you know.

-This policy is subject to change from time to time.
-Changes may be made when our practices change or when data privacy laws are updated.
-You should therefore check this policy regularly to ensure that you are aware of any changes.
+This policy is subject to a review at least every two years and will be updated when the law or best practice changes.
+You should therefore check this policy regularly to ensure that you are aware of any changes